End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Introduction

 Classic portfolio optimization proceeds in two logical steps: parameter estimation followed by the optimization itself.
 The optimization phase depends on forecasts of asset return vectors and their covariance matrix.
 Predicting these quantities is notoriously difficult, and a vast literature seeks either to improve forecast accuracy or to develop stochastic frameworks that explicitly accommodate their uncertainty.
 Forecasting returns is especially challenging because it reflects the degree of market efficiency observed in financial markets \cite{fama1970efficient}.
 Estimating covariances likewise involves fundamental statistical estimation issues \cite{stein1975estimation} and must account for their time-varying nature.
 Nonetheless, covariance forecasting is relatively more tractable, since improvements in the covariance estimate cannot be directly translated into profit in simple trading strategies without resort to complex financial instruments.

-The literature on machine learning–based portfolio optimization is vast and rapidly expanding \cite{lee2024overview}.
-Existing studies can be grouped into three main categories: span predict-then-optimize pipelines, end-to-end differentiable frameworks, and reinforcement-learning agents.
+The literature on machine learning–based portfolio optimization is vast and rapidly expanding \cite{lee2024overview,zhang2020deep}; a comprehensive review is provided in Sec.~\ref{sec: Related works}, and here we summarize only high-level themes.
+Existing studies can be grouped into three main categories: span predict-then-optimize pipelines \cite{mesquita2020dynamic}, end-to-end differentiable frameworks \cite{butler2023integrating,costa2023distributionally,uysal2024end}, and Reinforcement-Learning (RL) agents \cite{chaouki2020deep,jang2023deep,yan2024reinforcement}.
 Overall, machine learning–based portfolio optimization is highly challenging with several limitations still to be overcome.
-In fact, some studies employ small or static asset universes that limit evidence of scalability and robustness.
-Benchmarks are in some cases infrequent or sub-optimal, making it difficult to compare performance improvements.
-Some designs inadvertently introduce data leakage through look-ahead bias or survivorship bias.
+In fact, some studies employ small or static asset universes that limit evidence of scalability and robustness \cite{mesquita2020dynamic,zhang2020deep,huang2024enhancing,uysal2024end}.
+Benchmarks are in some cases infrequent or sub-optimal, making it difficult to compare performance improvements across studies \cite{lee2024overview}.
+Moreover, empirical protocols can be sensitive to data leakage, for instance through survivorship-restricted investable universes \cite{huang2024enhancing,costa2023distributionally,yu2025optimization} or, more generally, through look-ahead bias in feature construction and evaluation.
 These challenges constitute the principal obstacles to the practical deployment of machine learning in portfolio optimization.